serenalotreck/serenalotreck.github.io/pages/projects.md

 permalink: projects/
 ---
 ![Picture of Heart Lake from the summit of Mount Jo in the Adirondacks](../images/MtJo.JPG)
+# Current projects
+Stay tuned for updates!

+# Past projects
 ## Applications of automated information extraction in the plant sciences
-My dissertation research focuses on the application of automated information extraction to plant science problems, seeking to simplify and streamline the process of information propagation among scientists to advance scientific progress.
-A high-level overview is described [here](../pdfs/ComSciCon_2023_article.pdf).
-More specifically, this work can be broken down into three projects.
+My dissertation research focused on the application of automated information extraction to plant science problems, seeking to simplify and streamline the process of information propagation among scientists to advance scientific progress.

 ------------------
 ### In a PICKLE: Building out training resources for natural language processing in the plant sciences